Abrar2652/soybean-leaf-disease-classification/README.md

 # Hybrid Sequential CNN-GNN Model for Soybean Leaf Disease Classification

-This repository contains the implementation of a **Hybrid Sequential CNN-GNN model** designed for **Soybean Leaf Disease Classification**.
+This repository contains the implementation of a **Hybrid Sequential MobileNetV2+GraphSAGE model** designed for **Soybean Leaf Disease Classification**.

 ## Dataset